-Subsequent to the quarter ended March 31, 2016, the Company entered into an Exploration License Agreement (the "Agreement") with Placer Solutions LLC ("Placer"), a private company based in Montana, USA, to explore the placer claims on Lincoln's Pine Grove project in Nevada (the "Claims").
+During the six months ended June 30, 2016, the Company entered into an Exploration License Agreement (the "Agreement") with Placer Solutions LLC ("Placer"), a private company based in Montana, USA, to explore the placer claims on Lincoln's Pine Grove project in Nevada (the "Claims").
 The Agreement applies to the Company's Pine Grove placer claims only as it is the Company's intent to develop its lode claims separately.

-Under the terms of the Agreement, for a period of 18 months, the Company has granted Placer: i) the exclusive right to explore the Claims for a one-time payment of US\$10,000, ii) an exclusive option to enter into a five (5) year mining lease on the Claims for an annual rental fee of US\$10,000 for the first year and US\$6,000 thereafter and a net operating profit royalty of 20% (the "Lease Option").
+Under the terms of the Agreement, for a period of 18 months, the Company has granted Placer: i) the exclusive right to explore the Claims for a one-time payment of US\$10,000 (received), ii) an exclusive option to enter into a five (5) year mining lease on the Claims for an annual rental fee of US\$10,000 for the first year and US\$6,000 thereafter and a net operating profit royalty of 20% (the "Lease Option").